Pedro-Filipe/cardiac_DTI_colormaps/README.md

 # Colormaps for cardiac DTI

-This repository contains Colormaps tailored for cardiac DTI.
+This repository contains colormaps tailored for cardiac DTI.
 Please feel free to use them and also to commit your own suggestions.
 I am sure we as a community can considerably improve them.

 This repository was created after coming across several articles showing the shortcomings of the colormap "jet", by far the most used colormap in MR after grayscale: